algolia/algoliasearch-client-android/doc/offline-mode.md

 The reason you have to choose when to synchronize is that the decision depends on various factors that the SDK cannot know, in particular the specific business rules of your application, or the user's preferences.
 For example, you may want to sync only when connected to a non-metered Wi-Fi network, or during the night.

-*Note: Syncs always happen in the background, and therefore should not impact the user's experience.*
+**Note:** Syncs always happen in the background, and therefore should not impact the user's experience.

-*Note: You cannot have two syncs on the same index running in parallel.
-If a sync is already running, concurrent sync requests will be ignored.*
+**Note:** You cannot have two syncs on the same index running in parallel.
+If a sync is already running, concurrent sync requests will be ignored.

 ### Querying

-#### Transparent fallback
+#### Transparent fallback mode

-You query a mirrored index using the same `searchAsync()` method as a purely online index.
+You query a mirrored index using the same `search()` method as a purely online index.
 This will use the offline mirror as a fallback in case of failure of the online request.

-There's a catch, however.
-A mirrored index can function in two modes:

-1. **Preventive offline search** (default).
-In this mode, if the online request is too slow to return, an offline request is launched preventively after a certain delay.

-    *Warning: This may lead to your completion handler being called twice:* a first time with the offline results, and a second time with the online results.
-However, if the online request is fast enough (and successful, or the error cannot be recovered), the callback will be called just once.

-    You may adjust the delay using `MirroredIndex.setPreventiveOfflineSearchDelay()`.
-The default is `MirroredIndex.DEFAULT_PREVENTIVE_OFFLINE_SEARCH_DELAY`.

-2. **Offline fallback.** In this mode, the index first tries an online request, and in case of failure, switches back to the offline mirror, but only after the online request has failed.
-Therefore, the completion handler is guaranteed to be called exactly once.

-You can switch between those two modes by calling `MirroredIndex.setPreventiveOfflineSearch()`.
+You can customize this behavior by changing the `requestStrategy` property of the index:

+- `FallbackOnFailure` (default) only falls back to the offline mirror if the online request fails.
+This covers cases where the device is offline; however, when the device is online but with a bad connectivity, every timeout has to be hit before the request is considered a failure.

+- To enforce a maximum response time, you can use `FallbackOnTimeout`, adjusting the timeout threshold via the `offlineFallbackTimeout` property.

+- `OnlineOnly` and `OfflineOnly` are rather straightforward strategies, meant to implement custom strategies on top of them.

+#### Data origin

 The origin of the data is indicated by the `origin` attribute in the returned result object: its value is `remote` if the content originates from the online API, and `local` if the content originates from the offline mirror.
+When you are using a mixed online/offline request strategy (the default, see above), this lets you know where the response is coming from.

 #### Direct query

 You may directly target the offline mirror if you want:

-- for search queries: `searchMirrorAsync()`
+- for search queries: `searchOffline()`
-- for browse queries: `browseMirrorAsync()` and `browseMirrorFromAsync()`
+- for browse queries: `browseMirror()` and `browseMirrorFrom()`

 Those methods have the same semantics as their online counterpart.